luapower/ringbuffer/ringbuffer.md

 state variables `start`, `length` and `size` as you want.
 Or, pass `true` (or any other value) to the `data` arg in `push()` and `pull()` and override `read()` and `write()` to do the actual moving of data.

+## Extending

+The ringbuffer function is actually a callable table which can be copied or inherited from and patched to create custom buffer classes.